- Methods of payment

 - Customer Charter

-Important notice: Please note our fees are increasing as from Monday 4 September 2017
+Important notice: Please note our fees increased as of Monday 22 October 2018

 For information on how to obtain fee advice please visit: